francisuadm/mylinux/README.md

 #

-Sure, I can guide you through the process of enabling NFS on your Proxmox server and accessing it from Windows 11.
+I can guide you through the process of enabling NFS on your Proxmox server and accessing it from Windows 11.
 Here are the steps:

 **On Proxmox Server:**